dfm/emcee/docs/tutorials/monitor.rst

 In this demo, we will demonstrate how you can use the new :class:`backends.HDFBackend` to save your results to a `HDF5 <https://en.wikipedia.org/wiki/Hierarchical_Data_Format>`__ file as the chain runs.
-To execute this, you’ll first need to install the `h5py library <http://www.h5py.org>`__.
+To execute this, you'll first need to install the `h5py library <http://www.h5py.org>`__.

-We’ll also monitor the autocorrelation time at regular intervals (see :ref:`autocorr`) to judge convergence.
+We'll also monitor the autocorrelation time at regular intervals (see :ref:`autocorr`) to judge convergence.

 .. code:: python